hashicorp/terraform-provider-aws/docs/running-and-writing-acceptance-tests.md

 These are basic principles to help guide the creation of acceptance tests.

-- [ ] __Covers Changes__: Every line of resource or data source code added or changed should be covered by one or more tests.
+- __Covers Changes__: Every line of resource or data source code added or changed should be covered by one or more tests.
 For example, if a resource has two ways of functioning, tests should cover both possible paths.
 Nearly every codebase change needs test coverage to ensure functionality and prevent future regressions.
 If a bug or other problem prompted a fix, a test should be added that previously would have failed, especially if the report included a configuration.
-- [ ] __Follows the Single Responsibility Principle__: Every test should have a single responsibility and effectively test that responsibility.
+- __Follows the Single Responsibility Principle__: Every test should have a single responsibility and effectively test that responsibility.
 This may include individual tests for verifying basic functionality of the resource (Create, Read, Delete), separately verifying using and updating a single attribute in a resource, or separately changing between two attributes to verify two "modes"/"types" possible with a resource configuration.
 In following this principle, test configurations should be as simple as possible.
 For example, not including extra configuration unless it is necessary for the specific test.

 ### Test Implementation

 The below are required items that will be noted during submission review and prevent immediate merging:

-- [ ] __Implements CheckDestroy__: Resource testing should include a `CheckDestroy` function (typically named `testAccCheck{SERVICE}{RESOURCE}Destroy`) that calls the API to verify that the Terraform resource has been deleted or disassociated as appropriate.
-More information about `CheckDestroy` functions can be found in the [Extending Terraform TestCase documentation](https://www.terraform.io/docs/extend/testing/acceptance-tests/testcase.html#checkdestroy).
+- __Implements CheckDestroy__: Resource testing should include a `CheckDestroy` function (typically named `testAccCheck{SERVICE}{RESOURCE}Destroy`) that calls the API to verify that the Terraform resource has been deleted or disassociated as appropriate.
+More information about `CheckDestroy` functions can be found in the [SDKv2 TestCase documentation](https://www.terraform.io/plugin/sdkv2/testing/acceptance-tests/testcase#checkdestroy).
-- [ ] __Implements Exists Check Function__: Resource testing should include a `TestCheckFunc` function (typically named `testAccCheck{SERVICE}{RESOURCE}Exists`) that calls the API to verify that the Terraform resource has been created or associated as appropriate.
+- __Implements Exists Check Function__: Resource testing should include a `TestCheckFunc` function (typically named `testAccCheck{SERVICE}{RESOURCE}Exists`) that calls the API to verify that the Terraform resource has been created or associated as appropriate.
 Preferably, this function will also accept a pointer to an API object representing the Terraform resource from the API response that can be set for potential usage in later `TestCheckFunc`.
-More information about these functions can be found in the [Extending Terraform Custom Check Functions documentation](https://www.terraform.io/docs/extend/testing/acceptance-tests/testcase.html#checkdestroy).
+More information about these functions can be found in the [SDKv2 Custom Check Functions documentation](https://www.terraform.io/plugin/sdkv2/testing/acceptance-tests/teststep#custom-check-functions).
-- [ ] __Excludes Provider Declarations__: Test configurations should not include `provider "aws" {...}` declarations.
+- __Excludes Provider Declarations__: Test configurations should not include `provider "aws" {...}` declarations.
 If necessary, only the provider declarations in `acctest.go` should be used for multiple account/region or otherwise specialized testing.
-- [ ] __Passes in us-west-2 Region__: Tests default to running in `us-west-2` and at a minimum should pass in that region or include necessary `PreCheck` functions to skip the test when ran outside an expected environment.
+- __Passes in us-west-2 Region__: Tests default to running in `us-west-2` and at a minimum should pass in that region or include necessary `PreCheck` functions to skip the test when ran outside an expected environment.
-- [ ] __Includes ErrorCheck__: All acceptance tests should include a call to the common ErrorCheck (`ErrorCheck:   acctest.ErrorCheck(t, service.EndpointsID),`).
+- __Includes ErrorCheck__: All acceptance tests should include a call to the common ErrorCheck (`ErrorCheck:   acctest.ErrorCheck(t, service.EndpointsID),`).
-- [ ] __Uses resource.ParallelTest__: Tests should use [`resource.ParallelTest()`](https://godoc.org/github.com/hashicorp/terraform/helper/resource#ParallelTest) instead of [`resource.Test()`](https://godoc.org/github.com/hashicorp/terraform/helper/resource#Test) except where serialized testing is absolutely required.
+- __Uses resource.ParallelTest__: Tests should use [`resource.ParallelTest()`](https://godoc.org/github.com/hashicorp/terraform/helper/resource#ParallelTest) instead of [`resource.Test()`](https://godoc.org/github.com/hashicorp/terraform/helper/resource#Test) except where serialized testing is absolutely required.
 - [ ] __Uses fmt.Sprintf()__: Test configurations preferably should to be separated into their own functions (typically named `testAcc{SERVICE}{RESOURCE}Config{PURPOSE}`) that call [`fmt.Sprintf()`](https://golang.org/pkg/fmt/#Sprintf) for variable injection or a string `const` for completely static configurations.
 Test configurations should avoid `var` or other variable injection functionality such as [`text/template`](https://golang.org/pkg/text/template/).
-- [ ] __Uses Randomized Infrastructure Naming__: Test configurations that use resources where a unique name is required should generate a random name.
+- __Uses Randomized Infrastructure Naming__: Test configurations that use resources where a unique name is required should generate a random name.
 Typically this is created via `rName := sdkacctest.RandomWithPrefix(acctest.ResourcePrefix)` in the acceptance test function before generating the configuration.
-- [ ] __Prevents S3 Bucket Deletion Errors__: Test configurations that use `aws_s3_bucket` resources as a logging destination should include the `force_destroy = true` configuration.
+- __Prevents S3 Bucket Deletion Errors__: Test configurations that use `aws_s3_bucket` resources as a logging destination should include the `force_destroy = true` configuration.
 This is to prevent race conditions where logging objects may be written during the testing duration which will cause `BucketNotEmpty` errors during deletion.

 For resources that support import, the additional item below is required that will be noted during submission review and prevent immediate merging:

-- [ ] __Implements ImportState Testing__: Tests should include an additional `TestStep` configuration that verifies resource import via `ImportState: true` and `ImportStateVerify: true`.
+- __Implements ImportState Testing__: Tests should include an additional `TestStep` configuration that verifies resource import via `ImportState: true` and `ImportStateVerify: true`.
 This `TestStep` should be added to all possible tests for the resource to ensure that all infrastructure configurations are properly imported into Terraform.

 The below are style-based items that _may_ be noted during review and are recommended for simplicity, consistency, and quality assurance:

-- [ ] __Uses Builtin Check Functions__: Tests should use already available check functions, e.g. `resource.TestCheckResourceAttr()`, to verify values in the Terraform state over creating custom `TestCheckFunc`.
-More information about these functions can be found in the [Extending Terraform Builtin Check Functions documentation](https://www.terraform.io/docs/extend/testing/acceptance-tests/teststep.html#builtin-check-functions).
+- __Uses Builtin Check Functions__: Tests should use already available check functions, e.g. `resource.TestCheckResourceAttr()`, to verify values in the Terraform state over creating custom `TestCheckFunc`.
+More information about these functions can be found in the [SDKv2 Builtin Check Functions documentation](https://www.terraform.io/plugin/sdkv2/testing/acceptance-tests/teststep#builtin-check-functions).
-- [ ] __Uses TestCheckResourceAttrPair() for Data Sources__: Tests should use [`resource.TestCheckResourceAttrPair()`](https://godoc.org/github.com/hashicorp/terraform/helper/resource#TestCheckResourceAttrPair) to verify values in the Terraform state for data sources attributes to compare them with their expected resource attributes.
+- __Uses TestCheckResourceAttrPair() for Data Sources__: Tests should use [`resource.TestCheckResourceAttrPair()`](https://godoc.org/github.com/hashicorp/terraform/helper/resource#TestCheckResourceAttrPair) to verify values in the Terraform state for data sources attributes to compare them with their expected resource attributes.
-- [ ] __Excludes Timeouts Configurations__: Test configurations should not include `timeouts {...}` configuration blocks except for explicit testing of customizable timeouts (typically very short timeouts with `ExpectError`).
+- __Excludes Timeouts Configurations__: Test configurations should not include `timeouts {...}` configuration blocks except for explicit testing of customizable timeouts (typically very short timeouts with `ExpectError`).
-- [ ] __Implements Default and Zero Value Validation__: The basic test for a resource (typically named `TestAcc{SERVICE}{RESOURCE}_basic`) should use available check functions, e.g. `resource.TestCheckResourceAttr()`, to verify default and zero values in the Terraform state for all attributes.
+- __Implements Default and Zero Value Validation__: The basic test for a resource (typically named `TestAcc{SERVICE}{RESOURCE}_basic`) should use available check functions, e.g. `resource.TestCheckResourceAttr()`, to verify default and zero values in the Terraform state for all attributes.
 Empty/missing configuration blocks can be verified with `resource.TestCheckResourceAttr(resourceName, "{ATTRIBUTE}.#", "0")` and empty maps with `resource.TestCheckResourceAttr(resourceName, "{ATTRIBUTE}.%", "0")`

 ### Avoid Hard Coding